bagrow/datatools/readme.md

 =========

 A collection of small scripts for quickly plotting and munging data from the command line.
 Supports basic statistics, histograms, and CDFs.
+An importable python module is also available: see `python/` for more.

 Examples